dineshbisht9960/my-react-app/README.md

 # my-react-app
-this is a simple react project
+this is a simple scanner project